Lithrun/Erios-Documentation/_pages/faq.md

 toc: true
 ---

 On this page you can find answers to frequently asked questions.
+If your question isn't listed here, then [join the community]({% link _pages/join.md %}) and ask away!
 If your question isn't answered here, feel free to join the discord and ask away!

 # General